-Customer success, the extent to which your customers are satisfied with your product or service, is a critical part of business.
+Customer success, the extent to which your customers are satisfied with your product or service, is a critical part of the business.
 Generally, the greater your customers’ success, the more your business is likely to grow profitably.
 Your customers should always get the maximum benefit for the amount of investment they put into implementing your solutions.
 While many company owners and customer success managers understand this, not all can tell the extent of customer success in their business.
 So, how exactly can you measure customer success?

 We talked to Jeff Piper, Co-founder, and Chief Customer Officer at SpringCM to find out.
 Jeff Piper has a long history of successfully implementing customer success processes and has also experienced numerous milestones in the field of customer success.
 At SpringCM, Jeff is responsible for all aspects of client success.

 In his own words; “I’m responsible for defining and executing all aspects of the customer’s experience, including consulting, training, technical support, and customer retention.
 In other words, I’m involved in virtually every aspect of creating and achieving customer satisfaction.
 It’s a big job.
 A big commitment.
 And infinitely satisfying.”

-All in all, Jeff is the perfect person to discuss this topic with.
+All in all, Jeff is the perfect person to discuss this topic.

 The Three R’s

 Leveraging your Customer Success Management system, you can easily create playbooks and automate your processes of finding up-sell and cross-sale opportunities.
 One way to uncover referral opportunities is through the usage of customer email campaigns, surveys as well as your online advocacy community.

 When you present the level of referral to the board of directors, you should calculate your up-sell and cross-sell figures.
-Jeff recommends including cross-sell or up-sell trends that are expressed in:
+Jeff recommends including cross-selling or up-sell trends that are expressed in:

 – Number of Deals